WPCV

 WPCV (97.5 MHz) is a commercial FM radio station, licensed to Winter Haven and serving Central Florida.
-It has a country music radio format and is owned and operated by Hall Communications.
-The radio studios and offices are in Lakeland.
+It has a country music radio format and is owned and operated by MARC Media Group.
+The studios and offices are in Lakeland.

 While the station predominantly covers Polk County, WPCV‘s signal also blankets the Greater Orlando area (where it competes with WWKA) and can be heard clearly in the eastern part of the Tampa Bay area and south to Sebring. with its transmitter on Cypress Parkway in Haines City.
 It has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
 The tower has a height above average terrain (HAAT) of 310 m, making WPCV one of few radio stations in Central Florida to reach both Atlantic and Gulf coasts.